Competitive rental market drives prices skyward

 Boca Raton is ninth with a 6.85% increase and $2,074 average rent, and Delray Beach was 20th on the list with an increase of 5.63% and average $1,858 rent price.

-FAU Economics Professor Christopher Boudreaux said they aren’t any short-term fixes for the high rent price.
+FAU economics professor Christopher Boudreaux said there aren't any short-term fixes for the high rent price.
 There is little supply with the housing market being as crazy as it is.

 Tapia said his best advice to a renter is to be prepared to move when they find a property.